JanLauGe/janlauge.github.io/_posts/2018-04-28-fast-ai-part1_deep-learning-image-classifier-with-nifty-tricks.md

 Lesson 2 outlined the fundamentals of computer vision and building image classification models.
 My homework: get my hands on my own image dataset and use it to train a classifier myself.
-I chose to attempt a classifier that can distinguish between sharks and dolphins.
+I chose to attempt a classifier that can distinguish between sharks and dolphins, using images from google image search.
 Read along for a detailed walk through below.

 ## Getting an Image Dataset